E Jean Carroll: The author and TV talkshow host who took on Donald Trump

 In an essay for New York magazine, she revealed that she never had sex again after her encounter with Mr Trump, her “last hideous man”.

-Months after the allegations were made public, she filed a civil lawsuit against the president for rape and defamation.
+Months after the allegations were made public, she filed a civil lawsuit against the president for defamation.

 When he claimed he had never met her, she produced a picture of them together with Ivana Trump and her then-husband John Johnson at an NBC party in 1987.

-The new lawsuit accuses him of battery and defamation, based on his name-calling and insults, and is the basis of the 25 April trial.
+The new lawsuit accuses him of battery and defamation, based on his name-calling and insults, and is the basis of the trial that began on 25 April.

-After nearly four years of delays, depositions, hearings, a jury will soon decide whether the sexual assault can be proven 30 years on.
+After nearly four years of delays, depositions, and hearings, the jury will soon decide whether the sexual assault can be proven 30 years on.

 Now living alone in a cabin in upstate New York, Ms Carroll has said she plans to attend every day of the trial.